acquiredsecurity/forensic-timeliner/README.md

 | "File Created" | Info |
 | FileSize | FileSize |
 | Extension | FileExtension |

+MFT Filtering:

+Filters by File Path by looking in the Users Directory or TMP folder.
+Can be configured in interactive mode or in the script.
+Filter by file path looking for executables and file compression.
+Can be configured in interactive mode or in the script.

 #### Prefetch Files
 | EZ Tool Field | Timeline Field |